Farms: 100-150 Acres

 A 200 year old home is included.
 It is in fair condition, with a full cellar, but has no bathroom or plumbing.
 Square and straight, it has 1144 sq. ft of living space with 4 bedrooms.
 There is a small 2 story garage and an apple orchard next to it.
 Between the barn and the road (the barn sits well off it) is a great shaded spot to locate a new home.

-#1020 - Eastern Montgomery County - UNDER CONTRACT
+#1020 - Eastern Montgomery County - NOW AVAILABLE

 - On the Schenectady County line